-Lithium-ion battery powered bikes, tools and other electronics are often used during the day and charged at night.
+Lithium-ion battery-powered bikes, tools, and other electronics are often used during the day and charged at night.
 This explains why most fires occur at night.
-Make sure you have a cabinet that has a proper alarm system that is wired with electronic controls including a potential-free alarm contact for building control.
-There are different types of alarm modules where alarm indication can either be via an overall alarm system and/or via SMS.
-A special fire suppression system inhibits the development of the fire and gives those in the surroundings time to react and take action.
+Make sure you have a cabinet that has a proper alarm system that is wired with electronic controls, including a potential-free alarm contact for building control.
+There are different alarm modules where alarm indication can be via an overall alarm system or SMS.
+A unique fire suppression system inhibits the development of the fire and gives those in the surroundings time to react and take action.

 5. Ensure that it is possible to evacuate the cabinet

-Place the cabinet near an exit so that it can be easily moved outside in case of a fire inside the cabinet.
-Purpose built lithium-ion battery storage cabinets are heavy, about 500 kg, so make sure you have a cabinet with an integrated base so that you can evacuate the cabinet with a forklift, both in case of a fire but also if the cabinet needs to be moved for other reasons.
+Place the cabinet near an exit so it can be easily moved outside in case of a fire inside the cabinet.
+Purpose-built lithium-ion battery storage cabinets are heavy, about 500 kg, so make sure you have a cabinet with an integrated base to evacuate the cabinet with a forklift, both in case of a fire and if the cabinet needs to be moved for other reasons.
 If you have a cabinet without a base, which is directly on the ground, you cannot evacuate or move the cabinet without a great deal of difficulty.

 6. Check the fire protection is tested

-The market is currently exploding with battery cabinets and sometimes suppliers are moving too fast.
-Therefore, it is important to carefully check what certificates are available and how long the cabinet can actually withstand a fire.
+The market is exploding with battery cabinets, and sometimes, suppliers are moving too fast.
+Therefore, it is essential to carefully check what certificates are available and how long the cabinet can withstand a fire.
 Ask verification questions of suppliers so that you are fully protected.
 To be sure, request documentation and certificates of tests and approvals carried out.

 Storage for Lithium Batteries

-Improper handling of lithium batteries is high risk.
-Deep discharge, fire, chemical reaction, even explosion - all are dangerous for employees, business operation and the environment.
-We have over 30 years of experience of providing storage for hazardous materials - you can be confident the solutions we provide.
+Improper handling of lithium batteries is a high risk.
+Deep discharge, fire, chemical reaction, even explosion - all are dangerous for employees, business operations, and the environment.
+We have over 30 years of experience providing storage for hazardous materials - you can be confident in the solutions we provide.

-Lithium energy storage devices or products with built-in lithium batteries such as domestic appliances, tools or electric vehicles have to be thoroughly tested before they are approved for sale.
+Lithium energy storage devices or products with built-in lithium batteries, such as domestic appliances, tools, or electric vehicles, have to be thoroughly tested before they are approved for sale.
 The planning of a safe test environment must take many aspects into account.
 For this reason, lithium test rooms are almost always designed to customer-specific specifications.
-We are happy to provide solutions for your needs.

-DENIOS Lithium-ion cabinets are tested according to EN-14470-1 and give 90 minutes fire protection from outside to inside and 90 minutes fire resistance from inside to outside.
+DENIOS Lithium-ion cabinets are tested according to EN-14470-1 and give 90 minutes of fire protection from outside to inside and 90 minutes of fire resistance from inside to out.
 Our product range offers safety cabinets for storing and charging your lithium batteries.